rocketfellows/country-vat-format-validator-interface/README.md

 Consist of:
 - CountryVatFormatValidatorInterface - main interface for country vat format validator.
 - CountryVatFormatValidator - abstract country vat format validator, a class that enforces an interface contract.
 - CountryVatFormatEmptinessValidator - simple country vat format validator, example of implementation CountryVatFormatValidatorInterface, also provides only emptiness validation if for some country format not essential for some reason.
+- CountryVatFormatValidators - CountryVatFormatValidatorInterface tuple implementation.

 ## Installation